 For Combination Boiler – as combination boilers are completely a sealed system, you will not need to turn off your main water supply to your home

-For Unvented Cylinders – Unvented heating system is similar to a combination boiler as they are both a pressurise system you will not need to turn off any mains water supply to your home.
+For Unvented Cylinders – Unvented heating system is similar to a combination boiler as they are both pressurised systems you will not need to turn off any mains water supply to your home.

 Connect A Drain Hose To A Drain Off Valve

-Once you have turned off the water you will need to find the drain off valve, drain off valves looks like this:
+Once you have turned off the water you will need to find the drain-off valve, drain-off valves look like this:

 Standard Drain Off Valve

 Radiator Valve With Drain Off Built Into The Valve

 With a drain off built into the radiator valve, you will need to turn off the radiator valve then using a bleed key slowly undo the square pin inside the drain off part of the radiator valve as shown below